go2garret/Overture-Maps/README.md

 </p>

 # Finally
-There are more datasets available that are continually being update.
+There are more datasets available that are continually being updated.
 Hope this helps!